sindresorhus/gulp-nunjucks/readme.md

 An object containing [custom filters](https://mozilla.github.io/nunjucks/api.html#custom-filters) that will be passed to Nunjucks, with the filter's name as key and the filter function as value.

-Asynchronous filters should be defined as async functions.
+Async filters should be defined as async functions.
+You cannot use just a promise-returning function.

 Example: